aidgncom/fullscore/README.md

 Web technology has been a history of addition.
 More features, more data, more layers of saturation.
 The result?
 We load megabytes of analytics and security scripts, manage dozens of servers, and battle endlessly expanding complexity.

 Full Score chose a different path.
-With less than 9 KB (~3 KB gzipped) of code, this document demonstrates how to implement.
+With less than 8KB (3KB gzipped) of code, this document demonstrates how to implement.

 - **Serverless Analytics** with No Endpoints & 90% Cost Reduction
 - **Complete Cross-tab User Journey** Without Session Replay
-- **BOT Security & Human Personalization** via Real-time Behavioral Layer
+- **Bot Detection & Human Personalization** via Real-time Behavioral Layer
-- **Human & AI Readable Format** as Linear String, No Parsing
+- **Human & AI-Readable Format** as Linear Strings, No Parsing
-- **GDPR-conscious Architecture** with no personal data storage
+- **GDPR-Conscious Architecture** with Zero Direct Identifiers

 All while achieving a decentralized paradigm using browsers as auxiliary databases.